District of Columbia statehood movement: Retrocession

 In a process known as retrocession, jurisdiction over the District of Columbia could be returned to Maryland or given to Virginia, possibly excluding a small tract of land immediately surrounding the United States Capitol, the White House and the Supreme Court building.
 This would require agreement between Congress and the Maryland General Assembly or Virginia General Assembly.
 If the district were returned to Maryland or given to Virginia, District residents would gain voting representation in Congress as residents of Maryland or Virginia.
 Retrocession could also alter the idea of a separate national capital as envisioned by the Founding Fathers.
 However, retrocession is unpopular among D.C. residents.
-In addition, the exclusion of small tracts of land as a rump District of Columbia, under any retrocession proposals, would also give the minimal number of people who live on those lands (possibly just those living at the White House) three electoral votes in any U.S. presidential elections, if the 23rd Amendment is not repealed.
+In addition, under any retrocession proposals, the exclusion of small tracts of land as a rump federal district would give the minimal number of people who live on those lands (possibly exclusively those living at the White House) three electoral votes in each U.S. presidential election, were the 23rd Amendment not to be repealed.

 A proposal related to retrocession was the "District of Columbia Voting Rights Restoration Act of 2004" (H.R.
 3709), which would have treated district residents as Maryland residents for congressional representation.
 Maryland's congressional delegation would then be apportioned accordingly to include the district's population.
 Those in favor of such a plan argue that the Congress already has the necessary authority to pass such legislation without the constitutional concerns of other proposed remedies.
 From the foundation of the District in 1790 until the passage of the Organic Act of 1801, citizens living in the District of Columbia continued to vote for members of Congress in Maryland or Virginia; legal scholars, therefore, propose that the Congress has the power to restore those voting rights while maintaining the integrity of the federal district.
 However, the proposed legislation never made it out of committee and would not grant the district any additional authority over its local affairs.